 Are you getting enough sleep?
-According to a 2016 report by the Center for Disease Control, more than a third of Americans aren’t, and that is a problem.
+According to a 2016 report by the Centers for Disease Control, more than a third of Americans aren’t, with sleep-related disorders affecting an estimated 50 million to 70 million Americans — and that is a problem.
 Lack of sleep doesn’t just make people cranky; it can lead to a variety of health problems, increasing the risks of diabetes, obesity, and even heart disease, among other things.
 In the modern world, there are a lot of things that can interfere with your sleep, whether it be loud roommates, bright street lights outside your window, or merely the unrelenting urge to pick up your smartphone, desperately searching for one more mildly funny Reddit post.

-Just as modern technology interferes with our sleep, it also offers ways to reclaim it.
+Just as modern technology interferes with our sleep, it can also help you get your eight hours’ shut-eye.
 Here are some useful gadgets that can help you get to sleep easily and stay asleep without interruptions.

 If you or your partner snore like a freight train, chances are neither of you are sleeping very well.